 Advisement is an important element in every student’s university experience.
 Students in the Journalism undergraduate and Mass Communication graduate programs are assigned an advisor at the time of entry.
 Advisement is required each semester of all undergraduate majors and minors.
 The department staff advisor meets regularly with freshmen and sophomores, while faculty advisors confer with juniors and seniors during office hours scheduled for advisement purposes.

-The Bachelor of Arts in Journalism is designed for students who seek careers in a wide variety of contemporary news media options—digital and print (newspaper/magazine/freelance); photojournalism/visual communication and graphics; television and radio news; new and ethnic media—as well as public relations.
+The Bachelor of Arts in Journalism is designed for students who seek careers in a wide variety of contemporary news media options—digital and print (newspaper/magazine/freelance); photojournalism/visual communication and graphics; television and radio news; new and participatory and community/ethnic media—as well as public relations.

 The undergraduate program has been accredited since 1967 by the National Accrediting Council on Education in Journalism and Mass Communication.